Mayonnaise

 Health Benefits

-- Choline from egg yolks supports cognitive function and brain development
+- Contains choline from egg yolks, supporting brain function and cognitive development

 Buying Guide